 - Copies of Records:

-- The student, upon payment of a $5 fee per item ($10 for a faxed copy), may obtain a copy of his or her academic transcript generated by the University.
+- The student, upon payment of a $5 fee per item, may obtain a copy of his or her academic transcript generated by the University.

 - Copies of records generated from other institutions must be secured from such institutions subject to their policies.